-Some criminal offenders with drug and other charges may have an option that allows them to participate in a problem-solving court program—a pretrial diversionary program that treats the underlying problems that contribute to criminal behavior and improves outcomes for victims, litigants, and communities.
+Some criminal offenders with drug and other charges may have an option that allows them to participate in a problem-solving court program—a pretrial diversionary program that treats the underlying problems that contribute to criminal behavior and improves outcomes for victims, litigants and communities.
 Although the mission of problem-solving courts is fairly uniform, the strategies they use to keep drug misusers alive and healthy vary tremendously.

 Elizabeth Van Nostrand, a legal epidemiologist and associate professor in the College of Public Health’s Department of Health Services Administration and Policy, is currently leading a study that seeks to understand which interventions work best for drug offenders of different ages and backgrounds.
 “It’s similar to precision medicine,” she says.
-“We trying to determine which policies are effective for specific subpopulations.
+“We are trying to determine which policies are effective for specific subpopulations.
 We believe that this will not only help individuals arrested for drug misuse, but also result in cost savings for courts and communities.”

 Van Nostrand arrived at CPH in the summer of 2021 from the University of Pittsburgh and brought with her a $1.8 million R01 CDC grant to complete the study.
 Now in its fourth and final year, this study is first-ever to dissect such policies and interventions in an effort to discover which strategies are most effective for different groups.